-Schwarzwald conducts research in two primary areas: studying changes in climate variability through climate model evaluation at RDCEP and investigating the impacts of those variability changes on society.
+Schwarzwald conducted research in two primary areas: studying changes in climate variability through climate model evaluation at RDCEP and investigating the impacts of those variability changes on society.

 “The most interesting part of my work [is]… trying to figure out how we make sure climate research gets translated into economics research and policy research, and vice versa,” he said.

-Toward that end, Schwarzwald created and co-runs with fellow EPIC RA Johanna Rayl a lunch and learn series for young researchers across campus, which takes place every Thursday.
+Toward that end, Schwarzwald created and co-ran with fellow EPIC RA Johanna Rayl a lunch and learn series for young researchers across campus, which took place every Thursday.
 The series invites students interested in climate and energy issues from to collaborate across disciplines and to present their research or lead discussions in a low-pressure situation.

 “EPIC has that kind of environment where that’s able to be done,” Schwarzwald said.
 “These are the types of research institutes I seek out.”

 A native of Guangzhou, China, Yuqi Song has continued to develop her research skills since coming to America in 2010.
 Along the way, she realized she wants to find policy solutions to major environmental and energy issues through economic research, with particular attention to her native land.

 That made Song’s position as a research assistant for the Climate Impact Lab, a project co-led by EPIC Director Michael Greenstone, a natural fit.
 Greenstone focuses much of his research on environmental and energy challenges in China.